-Abstract: The Basilica extra muros is among the first monuments in Histria that started to be excavated right after Vasile Pârvan discovered the site in 1914.
-The uncovering of the only Early Christian basilica outside the precinct walls of Histria continued during several campaigns (1917 - under the leadership of the the German architect J. Jacobs; 1955-1956 - Em.
-Popescu; 1961-1964 - N. Hampartumian), leading to the almost entire uncovering of the monument and the identification of two necropolises in the area - one earlier than the basilica (4th-5th century AD) and the other contemporary to it (end of the 5th century - first half of the 7th century AD).
+Abstract: The Basilica extra muros is among the first monuments in Histria that started to be researched right after Vasile Pârvan discovered the site in 1914.
+The uncovering of the only Early Christian basilica outside the precinct walls of Histria continued during several campaigns (1917 - under the leadership of the German architect J. Jacobs; 1955-1956 - Em.
+Popescu; 1961-1964 - N. Hamparţumian), leading to the almost exhaustive uncovering of the monument and to the identification of two necropolises in the area - one earlier than the basilica (4th - 5th century AD) and the other contemporary to it (end of the 5th century - first half of the 7th century AD).

-At the initiative of Alexandru Suceveanu, the research of the Basilica extra muros was resumed again in 2001 by a team initially consisting of Viorica Rusu-Bolindet (MNIT), Karl von de Lohe ("Ludwig Maximilian" University in München - the 2001 campaign), Alexandru Bădescu (MNIR), and since 2008 Vlad-Andrei Lăzărescu (IAIAC).
+At the initiative of Professor Alexandru Suceveanu, research of the Basilica extra muros was taken up again in 2001 by a team initially consisting of Viorica Rusu-Bolindeţ (MNIT), Karl von de Lohe ("Ludwig Maxilmilian" University in München - the 2001 campaign), Alexandru Bădescu (MNIR), and since 2008 Vlad-Andrei Lăzărescu (IAIAC).
 The following goals have been reached during the five campaigns (2001, 2006, 2008-2010, 2013): the creation of an up-to-date survey of the basilica (2001) and archaeological research of both the annex on the north-eastern side (2006) and the area south of the three annex buildings of the Christian monument (2008-2010, 2013).

 The present article aims at providing a synthesis overview of the results of the archaeological research performed during the previously mentioned campaigns.
-On the basis of the stratigraphy and the archaeological material we shall present both the new data obtained, aimed at contributing to a more detailed chronology, building and functioning stages of the Basilica extra muros, and at providing new information on the development of the extra muros area in Histria.
-Thus, it has been noted that the Late Roman habitation (end of the 5th century - first half of the 7th century AD) was present both north and south of the Basilica extra muros, as building elements discovered in the area south of the three annex buildings of the Christian monument, to the south, confirmed the observations we were able to make during previous research north of the basilica (2001-2012).
-We have also obtained new data on the necropolises in that area - 23 more inhumation tombs were discovered on the southern side of the basilica (out of which 10 have been excavated so far), mainly belonging to a necropolis in use before the construction of the basilica (4th-5th century AD), but also some were part of the necropolis that was contemporary to the building (end of the $5^{th}$ century - first half of the $7^{th}$ century AD).
-The presentation of these tombs, together with their inventory, typology and chronological setting, as well as the anthropologic analysis of the skeletons are a significant part of the results obtained by the team excavating the Basilica extra muros sector during the last years.
-We hope that the continuation of the archaeological research in that area, combined with those performed in the Histria South sector by colleague Mircea Dabîca (IAB), will bring more information on the possible boundaries between the habitation area and the necropolises and on the location of the harbor of the Greek-Roman city of Histria.
+On the basis of stratigraphy and the archaeological material we shall present both the new data obtained, aimed at contributing to a more detailed chronology, building and functioning stages of the Basilica extra muros, and to new information a on the development of the extra muros area in Histria.
+Thus, it has been noted that Late Roman habitation (end of the 5th century - first half of the 7th century AD) was present both north and south of the Basilica extra muros, as building elements discovered in the area south of the three annex buildings of the Christian monument, to the south, confirmed the observations we were able to make during previous research north of the basilica (2001-2012).
+We have also obtained new data on the necropolises in that area - 23 more inhumation tombs were discovered on the southern side of the basilica (out of which 10 have been researched so far), mainly belonging to a necropolis in use before the construction of the basilica (4th - 5th century AD), but some part of the necropolis that was contemporary to the building (end of the 5th century - first half of the 7th century AD).
+The presentation of these tombs, together with their inventory, typology and chronological setting, as well as the anthropologic analysis2 of the skeletons are a significant part of the results obtained during archaeological researched formed in the last years by the team excavating the Basilica extra muros sector.
+We hope that the continuation of archaeological research in that area, combined with those performed in the Histria South sector by colleague Mircea Dabîca (IAB), will bring more information on the possible boundaries between the habitation area and the necropolises and on the location of the harbor of the Greek-Roman city of Histria.